iglee/outrunJulesVerne/readme.md

 I'll help come up with an around-the-world trip path based on your selected features like sentiment and interests; you just be an adventurer and find something to bet on.

 ## Why?
 First and foremost, it's fun!
-Travel recommendations are somewhat of a dated form of art; travel agencies have largely been replaced by internet in this interwebbed and globally minded world.
+Travel recommendations are somewhat of a dated art; travel agencies have largely been replaced by Google in this interwebbed and globally-minded world.
 However, personalizing travels is still a great interest for the most individualistic modern population with the most autonomy the history has ever seen.
 This is my attempt at tailoring unique travels and experiences for you.

 ## What kind of data did I use?
 - reviews from tripadvisor.com